howe-s/Arbscreener/README.md

 This project initially started as portfolio and arbitrage alert application.
 However, due to the nature of finding second and third contracts, there is an inability to scale for a full portolfio using third party API data.
 The limitation is the amount of API calls required to compile a list of opprotunities for multiple assets with their updated and realtime pricing information.

-To address this, I have implemented a data lake mechanism to store lists of compatible contracts in SQL allowing for quick identification of second and third contracts for arbitrage opprotunities.
-However, I am still limited by the realtime pricing.
+To address this, I have implemented a data lake mechanism to store lists of compatible and protifable sets of contracts in SQL, allowing for quick identification of potential triangular arbitrage opprotunities.
+However, I am still limited by the external API for realtime pricing.
 I plan to implement non-validating nodes, network by network, for accurate contract liquidity states to determine real-time asset pricing without an external API.